Does Sweetened Condensed Milk Spoil? A B2B Shelf-Life and Storage Guide

 Inspect the package first:

-- Bulging, leaking, rusted, or puffed can → reject, do not open
+• Bulging, leaking, rusted, or puffed can → potentially unsafe to consume; reject, do not open

-- Severe dent along the seam → reject
+• Severe dent along the seam → potentially unsafe to consume; reject

-- Compromised tote gasket or visible product on the exterior → reject
+• Compromised tote gasket or visible product on the exterior → potentially unsafe to consume; reject

 Then check the product:

-If condensed milk appears questionable, always check for signs of spoilage before deciding to consume it.
+If condensed milk appears questionable, always check for signs of spoilage before deciding whether it is safe to consume.
 This course of action is essential for food safety.

 A modest darkening and a more yellowish color, along with thickening, are normal as sweetened condensed milk ages.
-However, if it develops a dark brown, gray, or greenish tint, or if the texture becomes lumpy, grainy, or curdled, it is likely spoiled or rotten and should not be consumed.
+However, if it develops a dark brown, gray, or greenish tint, or if the texture becomes lumpy, grainy, or curdled, it is likely spoiled and should not be consumed.
 If sweetened condensed milk has an off smell or unusual texture, it is likely spoiled and should not be consumed.
+Discard it immediately if you see mold on the surface.

 Significant browning paired with any off-aroma or texture defect means reject.
 When in doubt, throw it out — the cost of a rejected can is trivial next to a recall.